Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 35 minutes

 Off-peak via Highway 1 or Fraser Highway.
-SkyTrain extension to Langley expected by 2028 will run through Fleetwood.
+SkyTrain extension to Langley expected by late 2029 will run through Fleetwood.

 HOUSING ERA